aboutcode-org/scancode-toolkit/plugins-builtin/extractcode-7z-system_provided/README.md

-A ScanCode plugin debian clubbed plugin to provide paths to  binary libraries and utilities and their locations.
+A ScanCode debian package clubbed plugin to provide paths to  binary libraries,utilities and their locations.